-- 4. A draft copy of the business plan is appended to this report (Appendix 1).
-The plan sets out challenges and opportunities relevant to the work of the company and then how the work of the company contributes to the council's corporate priorities.
-The poor economic conditions at present, coupled with the age and quality of the council's non-housing property portfolio, represent a major challenge.
-In contrast refinancing of the housing revenue account has provided a significant opportunity to improve the council's housing stock.
-The significant nature of both of these issues is echoed in the proposed performance measures for the company which focus on the need to curb rent role decline and increase income and also to improve the condition of the council's housing stock. - 5.
+- 2. A draft copy of the business plan is appended to this report (appendix 1).
+The plan sets out challenges and opportunities relevant to the work of the company and then how the work of the company contributes to the council's corporate priorities. - 3.
+The poor economic conditions at present, coupled with the age and quality of the council's property portfolio, represent a major challenge.
+In contrast re-financing of the housing revenue account has provided a significant opportunity to improve the council's housing stock. - 4.
+The significant nature of both of these issues is echoed in the proposed performance measures for the company which focus on the need to curb rent role decline and increase income and also to improve the condition of the council's housing stock.
+For the first time estates management targets for rental income, debit management, income lost due to voids and capital receipts have been set. - 5.
 The plan also identifies a number of key projects over and above normal estates and property management base load work.
-This includes work to help deliver much of the council's capital programme and a number of special projects.
-The latter includes significant work to better understand the energy performance and condition of the non-housing portfolio to help inform future asset review decisions and in particular requirements to invest in the portfolio or to dispose of properties.
+This includes work to help deliver much of the council's capital programme and a number of special projects. - 6.
+The council's ambitious investment proposals for both new social and private housing along with the construction of a new car park (as reflected in the capital plan) will generate considerable survey, design and supervision work.
+These are reflected in the business plan insofar as this would translate into fees to bring forward these proposals through the joint venture. - 7.
+The special projects include significant continuing work to better understand the energy performance and condition of the non-housing portfolio to help inform future asset review decisions; in particular whether to dispose or retain assets.

-29 May 2013 liaison board meeting
+3 March 2014 liaison board meeting